Pennsylvania Notary - Bonds and Insurance

 My Commission Term or 4 Years

-To purchase Kentucky notary public insurance, locate the coverage amount you would like to purchase in the table above (each row represents a different liability limit), along with the number of years of coverage (the columns).
+To purchase Pennsylvania notary public insurance, locate the coverage amount you would like to purchase in the table above (each row represents a different liability limit), along with the number of years of coverage (the columns).
 Click the circle beside the premium that is displayed and then select a Quantity of 1 in the box below.
-Kentucky license number 652159.
+Pennsylvania license number 462857.

 The premiums in the gold boxes are for policies with terms shorter than your notary commission.